-Getting people to explain their activities, intentions, and practices – in interviews or in focus groups.
-These can be in-person or online, as is most effective to the need.
+Getting people to explain their activities, intentions, and practices can be undertaken in interviews or in focus groups, which can be in-person or online, as is most effective.

 In-person focus groups are an exploratory research technique that brings people together to verbalise behaviour, expectations, motivations, responses to stimuli, reactions and reasons and to verbalise and show responses and intentions if…

-In-person focus groups are moderated face-to-face discussions with between seven and ten people, over a couple of hours, and recruit people who are alike or unlike as best suits the objectives.
+In-person focus groups are moderated face-to-face discussions with between seven and ten people, that run for a couple of hours, and are of people who are alike or unlike as best suits the objectives.
 We normally hold our groups in areas close to where the people who will participate live, and at times that suit them.
 Our clients are always encouraged to attend and watch.

 Online focus groups can be undertaken in three ways, depending on the needs.